 Shoes traditionally had been made by hand, and one man usually did all the work on a shoe.
 Nearly every home in Natick had a small workshop for shoemaking in its back yard or attached to the home.
-These shacks were between 10 and 14 feet square—they were commonly called “ten-footers”—and they contained four to eight work benches.
-These ten-footers appeared throughout Massachusetts as one after another town became active in the shoe marketplace.
+These shacks were between 10 and 14 square feet—commonly called “ten-footers”—and they contained four to eight work benches.
+These ten-footers appeared throughout Massachusetts as one town after another became active in the shoe marketplace.

-The Boston Globe of June 20, 1885, cited 23 cities and towns that produced shoes, each of which did a business of over a million dollars annually.
+The Boston Globe of June 20, 1885, cited 23 cities and towns that produced shoes, each town generated a business of over a million dollars annually.
 The top 10 were: